 How much a Los Angeles kitchen remodel costs per square foot

-In 2020, California bans the running of new gas lines to any new construction which means no gas stoves.
+When preparing for a kitchen remodel, remember that California banned the running of new gas lines to any new construction—which means no gas stoves.
 This move is essential in the lowering of the carbon footprint.
 Even though buildings with existing gas lines aren’t affected, be sure to check the latest codes.
 If you’re looking to renovate for resale, you don’t want to invest in appliances that aren’t in compliance.

 The logistics of storage and delivery make the cost of cabinets in L.A. less expensive than more densely populated urban areas.

-- Minor kitchen: Sweeten kitchen remodels can start at $135 or from $26,993 up to $40,000 for 200 square feet.
+- Budget kitchen remodeling costs: Sweeten kitchen remodels can start at $24,500 for 200 square feet.
 The finishes would be budget-friendly from retailers such as Home Depot.
-This budget includes budget finishes, laminate countertops, and mid-range sink and faucet finishes.
+This budget includes budget finishes, energy-efficient appliances, laminate countertops, and mid-grade sink and faucet finishes.

-- Mid-range kitchen: Sweeten has seen project costs come in at $50,000.
-At this budget, expect new stock or semi-custom cabinets, appliances, and manufactured or quartz countertops.
+- Mid-grade kitchen remodeling costs: We have seen Sweeten project costs come in at $37,500.
+At this budget, refreshing a kitchen can include new stock or semi-custom cabinets, appliances, and manufactured or quartz countertops.

-- High-end kitchen: Projects on the higher end of the scale can start at $100,000.
+- High-end kitchen: Projects on the higher end of the scale can start at $76,000.
 A large part of that cost can be in custom cabinetry.
-Sweeten contractors Anna and Vahik estimates that a high-end renovation averages upwards of $100,000.
+Sweeten contractors Anna and Vahik estimate that a high-end renovation averages upwards of $100,000.

 How much a Los Angeles bathroom remodel costs per square foot

-- Low-end bathroom: A lower-end bathroom renovation at 35 square feet, including demo, plumbing work, and new finishes, starts at $15,000 and can reach $25,000, according to the Sweeten contractors.
+- Budget bathroom: A budget bathroom renovation at 35 square feet, including demo, plumbing work, and new finishes, starts at $18,000 and can reach $25,000, according to the Sweeten contractors.
 Bathrooms in this category typically lean on big-box stores like Lowe’s or Home Depot to source the majority of materials.

-- Mid-range bathroom: A mid-range bathroom in Los Angeles will cost on average between $26,000 to $38,000.
-According to the Cost vs. Value, the cost is $740 to $1,086 psf for a 35-square-foot bathroom.
+- Mid-grade bathroom: A mid-grade bathroom in Los Angeles will cost on average between $28,500.
+According to the Cost vs. Value Report, the cost is $849 psf or $29,744 for a 35-square-foot bathroom.
 All fixtures are replaced featuring solid-surface vanity and integrated sink, recessed medicine cabinet with light, ceramic tile floor, and a 30” x 60” tub.

-- High-end bathroom: The average cost Sweeten contractors report working on for upscale bathrooms start around $55,000.
-Remodeling’s Cost vs Value puts a high-end bathroom renovation and expansion at $76,973.
+- High-end bathroom: The average cost Sweeten contractors report working on for upscale bathrooms start around $40,500.
+The Cost vs Value Report puts a high-end bathroom renovation and expansion at $88,491.
 This is based on a bathroom expanded from 35 to 100 square feet.
 It worked out to be $770 psf.

-With that budget, clients are looking at faucets that can cost $2,000 per piece, marble flooring, custom vanities, built-in medicine cabinets, a rain shower, and top-of-the-line lighting fixtures.
-At times, those pricey finishing materials can amount to half the budget.
-Whether it is low-end or high-end, a good general contractor can work with a reasonable budget and strategize how clients can get what they want.
+With the highest budget, clients are looking at faucets that can cost $2,000 per piece, marble flooring, custom vanities, built-in medicine cabinets, a rain shower, and top-of-the-line lighting fixtures.
+As a result, those pricey finishing materials can amount to half the budget.
+Whether it is budget or high-end, a good general contractor can work with a reasonable budget and create a strategy for the bath remodel.

 How much a Los Angeles master suite addition costs

-- Mid-range master suite addition: For approximately $436 psf or $167,440, you can build a 24’ x 16’ master suite including a walk-in closet, dressing area, freestanding tub, separate shower, and double vanity over an existing crawl space, according to Cost v.
-Value’s report.
+- Mid-grade master suite addition: For approximately $503 psf or $193,390, you can build a 24’ x 16’ master suite including a walk-in closet, dressing area, freestanding tub, separate shower, and double vanity over an existing crawl space, according to Cost v.
+Value Report.
 This pricing includes carpeting in the bedroom and tile on the bathroom floor, lighting throughout, and an exhaust fan.

 A crawl space and a raised foundation make it easier for the crew to crawl underneath the subfloor to access the rough connections.
 It becomes more challenging and expensive when working on a renovation with a house on a slab on grade.
 If fixtures are being relocated or saw cuts, trenching, and backfill are required, then these can add to the cost of the renovation.

-- Upscale master suite addition: For approximately $532 psf, or $340,894, it’s possible to create a 32’ x 20’ master suite with a separate sitting area and a large master bath, also over crawl space, according to the Cost v.
-Value’s report.
+- Upscale master suite addition: For approximately $606 psf, or $388,427, it’s possible to create a 32’ x 20’ master suite with a separate sitting area and a large master bath, also over crawl space, according to the Cost v.
+Value Report.
 This includes custom shelving and built-in storage, as well as a walk-in closet and dressing area with windows.
-The bath has everything that is included in a mid-range remodel, along with stone counters and a partitioned space for a toilet.
+The bath has everything that is included in a mid-grade remodel, along with stone counters and a partitioned space for a toilet.
 The suite also features a wet bar with microwave, sink, and refrigerator for this budget range.

 An ADU is a secondary housing unit on a single-family residential lot.
 They tend to be adjacent to a primary housing unit, and are usually much smaller than the average home.
-You can learn more about them here, as well as the numerous new laws passed in 2016 and 2019 that are encouraging their proliferation in California by making them faster, easier and more efficient to build.
+You can learn more about building ADUs, as well as the numerous new laws passed in 2016 and 2019 that are encouraging their proliferation in California by making them faster, easier, and more efficient to build.

 Existing electrical and plumbing